New Yorkers initially calm in face of Sandy, then worries set in

 In Brooklyn, the streets were atypically quiet.
 The normally noisy, braggadocio borough fell silent.
 Even the dogs had stopped barking.
 Gusts of wind trashed the leaves and cans skittered down the street.

 All morning, Brooklyn felt bipolar.
-Down near the seashore, in neighborhoods like Red Hook, the streets were flooding.
+Down near the seashore, in neighbourhoods like Red Hook, the streets were flooding.
 Grocery store shelves had been picked clean.
-The canyon-like streets were empty since the neighborhood had been evacuated the night before.
+The canyon-like streets were empty since the neighbourhood had been evacuated the night before.

-But up the slope, in neighborhoods like Boerum Hill, there was little sign of worry.
+But up the slope, in neighbourhoods like Boerum Hill, there was little sign of worry.
 The bars and restaurants were bustling.
-Bicyclists pedaled across the empty avenues.
+Bicyclists pedalled across the empty avenues.
 People in workout gear were huffing and puffing down the sidewalks for their daily jogs.

 "We always run 4.5 miles, no matter what," said one runner who had just finished a workout with his two roommates.
 "There were a lot of us out here today."